DavidLiedle/wsapi-sdk-php/README.md

 The `is_ok()` method has no parameters.

-The `is_ok()` method will return TRUE if the previous request returned a 200 HTTP response code.
+The `is_ok()` method will return TRUE if the previous request returned a 200 HTTP response code, FALSE otherwise.

 Use of the `is_ok()` method may look like this: